GoFetchDeliveries/Tasks/README.md

 ## Working with issues

 * Leave a comment in the issue.
-If you address a person by writing her/his username with "@" symbol.
-For example, here is we are addressing Evgenii.
+This is a good way to update the team about the progress and communicate with other members.
+To address a person, write her/his Github username with "@" symbol.
+For example, here is we are addressing Evgenii and he will receive a notification.

 > @evgenyneu, the fix works